Cutlery & Silverware Trading License in Dubai: Cost and Requirements

 Key Infrastructure: Al Maktoum International Airport and Jebel Ali Port

-This licence is well suited to a broad range of business profiles.
+This license is well suited to a broad range of business profiles.
 Importers and wholesalers supplying hotels, restaurants, and catering companies across the GCC will find the trading scope and free zone location particularly advantageous.
-International manufacturers looking to establish a UAE distribution hub for their silverware and cutlery product lines can use this licence to manage regional fulfilment efficiently.
+International manufacturers looking to establish a UAE distribution hub for their silverware and cutlery product lines can use this license to manage regional fulfilment efficiently.

 Entrepreneurs targeting e-commerce and retail channels for household cutlery will also benefit from the free zone's flexible facility options and straightforward regulatory environment.
 For re-exporters, Dubai South's direct proximity to Al Maktoum International Airport and Jebel Ali Port, one of the largest container ports in the world, provides logistical advantages that few other locations can match.
 If your business model depends on fast turnaround, competitive freight costs, and reliable customs processing, this is a strong operational base.